ironman-tetsuo/scRNA-seq_Goldfish_retina/README.md

-# Single-cell RNA-seq analysis of goldfish retina
+# Single-cell RNA-seq analysis of the goldfish retina

 This is the summary R scripts for analysis of single-cell RNA-seq of the goldfish retina.
 The goldfish retinas were treated by the Neuron dissociation solutions (291-78001, Fujifilm) and followed by gentle pipetting.
 The single-cell RNA-seq libraries were prepared using the 10x Genomics Chromium Single Cell system using the v3.1 chemistry per manufacturer’s instructions.